-As I said before, for pixel-based retargeting to work, you’ll need a platform to communicate with those web cookies you acquire after someone visits your site.
+Pixel-based retargeting is effective, but you’ll need a platform to communicate with those web cookies you acquire after someone visits your site.

 Some of the top options to consider are:

-These are some of the benefits you get from Perfect Audience:
+These are some of the features of ReTargeter:

-Check out these websites to see which one best fits the needs of your company.
+Check out these websites to see which fits your company’s needs best.

-But for the most part, you’ll notice a lot of similarities between different platforms.
+But for the most part, you’ll notice many similarities between different platforms.

 Update your ads

-One of the biggest mistakes I see companies make is running the same retargeting ads over and over again.
+One of the biggest mistakes we see companies make is repeatedly running the same retargeting ads.

 Your campaigns aren’t going to convert 100% of the time.